School of Science and Engineering

 The School of Science and Engineering Magnet (known as the School of Science and Engineering or SEM) is a magnet college preparatory high school located in the Yvonne A. Ewell Townview Magnet Center, home of six magnet high schools in the Dallas Independent School District.
-SEM's mascot is an eagle, however, some students would prefer if it was a tardigrade.
+SEM's mascot is an eagle.
 Its school colors are maroon and white.
 Its current principal is Joshua Newton.
 Past principals include Dr. Andrew Palacios, Tiffany Huitt (who was promoted to DISD Executive Director), Dr. Jovan Carisa Wells, and Richard White.
 The Science Engineering Magnet originally had clusters located at the Nolan Estes Plaza prior to moving to Townview.

 Academics

-On admission, each student is placed into one of three math and science "tracks" based on their performance in previous mathematics courses and a special placement test—a Regular Track, a Fast Track, and a Super Fast Track.
+On admission, each student is placed into one of three math and science "tracks" based on their performance in previous mathematics courses and a special placement test—a Regular Track, a Fast Track, and a Superfast Track.
 Each track is paced differently and completes a different number and difficulty of math and science courses.